adamsteger/CSCE350/README.md

     make quicksort2
     ./quicksort2

-To clear executable, use the following instructions:
+To clear executable, use the following instruction:
     make clean